top of page

 Gunbuster Easter Eggs

-Not until you dig into the plethora of references to other animes and popular culture do you realize just how much of a fanboy-production Gunbuster was.
+Not until you dig into the plethora of references to other anime and popular culture do you realize just how much of a fanboy production Gunbuster was.
 It was a labor of fans, made for the fans.
 It was a playground where Hideaki Anno was free to do whatever he wanted.
 Perhaps this is why it still feels fresh to this day.
 Real enthusiasm never fades.

-Seasoned anime fans will also notice more than a few tips of the hats at classic Japanese sci-fi and anime such as Ultraman (1966), Space Battleship Yamato (1974-75) or Nausicaä of the Valley of the Wind (1984).
+Seasoned anime fans will also notice more than a few tips of the hat at classic Japanese sci-fi and anime such as Ultraman (1966), Space Battleship Yamato (1974-75), or Nausicaä of the Valley of the Wind (1984).

 The previously mentioned black and white final episode is also claimed to be an imitation of Kihachi Okamoto's Battle of Okinawa (1971).
 But, since I could only find this theory one single place online (SFE – The Encyclopedia of Science Fiction), let’s just call it a curious, unconfirmed parallel for now.